Steps For The Internship Process

 Finding a Credit-Bearing Internship

 Using targeted search tools in Career Connection, select search internship under applicant type or search by major.
 Select internships by “starring” jobs which will be saved under “hot list” so you can apply to them later.
 You may apply directly to those internships through Career Connection.
 Other resources you may use are employment search tools such as Indeed.com or GlassDoor.com or search for internships directly through employer web sites.
 Look for their careers or employment tabs or links.
 Want some guidance and advice navigating your internship search, schedule an appointment with an ELCM staff member.
 Our employers’ rate very highly among our students: 93% of our student interns from this past semester would recommend their employer to other students.

 Employers contact YOU directly to schedule an interview.
 They may do a phone and/or face-to-face interview.

 Follow-Up with Employers

 You are strongly encouraged to follow up with employers to inquire about the status of your résumé.
-Contact our office to obtain a list of contacts for your follow up calls.
+Email employers through Career Connection within a couple weeks of applying to the internships.

 Accept the Position

 Once you accepted the position, use Career Connection to report your internship assignment.
 If you found the internship on your own please provide company name and address, the internship job description, name of your internship site supervisor along with their contact information, hours interning, if it is paid and how much.
 It must be approved by your department internship coordinator before it’s registered for credit.
 All students must complete the face-to-face registration session to earn credits for the experience, even if you found the internship on your own.
 Contact ELCM to sign up for a 30-minute registration session.